gastonreif/Heritage-avionics-package/readme.txt

 A: Yes, it contains code for weather radar, displays, no users mods.
 If you want community mods edit after installation the ACF file manually or in planemaker.

 Q: What about performance?
-A: about the same as 2.00 version
+A: about the same as 1.72 version

-Q: Why Premium content require registration and donation?
-A: Because it is unique, never seen before.
-It will keep the product alive.
-Includes future updates, fixes and support.

-Q: Is the Premium content worth it?
-A: Yes!
-It has much more features.
-Check the video tutorials and decide on your own.
-You will get what you see, no refunds.
-Feel free to ask if any doubts.

-Q: I got all engines shutdown, what i did wrong?
-A: This can happen with default weather bug in x-plane above FL530.
-Descend and watch total air temperature gauge or use 3rd party weather addons.

 Requirements:
-Concorde FXP v3.12
+Concorde FXP v2.01A
-X-Plane 12.00+
+X-Plane 11.30b1+
-FlywithLUA v2.81+
+FlywithLUA v2.7+

 Known bugs:
 Jettison from Colimata is faster than Heritage logic, results in lower remaining fuel on front fuel contents counter.